 * The QSO on 14100 kHz (the International Beacon frequency) will be invalid.
-In addition, The (10) points will be deducted per QSO logged in at 14100 kHz.
+In addition, Ten (10) points will be deducted per QSO logged in at 14100 kHz.

-Multi Operator : All Band, permitted multi TX, No Power Limit.
+MO: Multi Op, All Band, (permitted multi TX, No Power Limit.)

 * There is no limitation to use any DX Cluster.